szn-cs/reference/README.md

 - Theoretical approach: aquiring theoretical knowledge in computer science & mathematics first, followed by subsequent practicing and transcribing conceptual solutions into code. **- defenitely a better approach.**
 - Practical approach: studying programming (learning to code) & gaining hands-on experience, developing more theoretical knowledge usually when required (bottom-up approch).

+## Self-studing:
-Self-studing: in this day and age, studying CS deeply in advanced level is easier than ever.
-All material from courses, books, articles, career mentorship & advices, examples & exercises, etc. is available electronically.
+In this day and age, studying CS deeply in an advanced level is easier than ever.
+All the material needed from courses, books, articles, career mentorship & advices, examples & exercises, etc. is available electronically.

 The only issue with that approach is that it will take you some time to become oriented regarding:
 - Understanding the classification of CS & Math fields and how each relate to the other (e.g. the different areas tought in university level courses).
 - Finding and filtering the right resources/books/courses, taking into consideration the benifit gain in relation to the time cost _(cost-benifit analysis ?)_.